OpenGene/MrBam/README.md

                        corresponding .bai file in the same directory -g, --gdna GDNA      bam file contains gdna reads info.
 There must be a corresponding .bai file in the same directory -o, --output OUTPUT  output vcf file.
-Will be overwrite if already exists -i, --info INFO      additional infomations about these position -q, --qual QUAL      drop bases whose qulity is less than this (default: 20) -s, --simple         annotate less infomations into vcf output -v, --verbos         output debug info
+Will be overwritten if already exists -i, --info INFO      additional infomations about these position -q, --qual QUAL      drop bases whose qulity is less than this (default: 20) -s, --simple         annotate less infomations into vcf output -f, --fast           do not infer origin read size by CIGAR, it can be faster and consume less memory.
+  -v, --verbos         output debug info
 ```